scivi-tools/scivi.web/README.md

 Plugins may be data sources (YourPlugin -is_a-> DataSource), filters (YourPlugin -is_a-> Filter) and visual objects (YourPlugin -is_a-> VisualObject).
 "DataSource", "Filter" and "VisualObject" are conventional top-level SciVi ontology concepts you should use describing your plugin.

-The JavaScript-implementation of the plugin should be described like the following: YourPlugin <-instance_of- YourPluginImpl -is_a-> ClientSideWorker; YourPluginImpl -language-> JavaScript.
+The JavaScript-implementation of the plugin should be described like the following: YourPlugin <-is_instsance- YourPluginImpl -is_a-> ClientSideWorker; YourPluginImpl -language-> JavaScript.
 The actual implementation should be linked via the attribute.

 If the plugin is super-simple and its implementation is just a single line, the attribute called `inline` should be used as follows:
 ```